intelligentlilli/kemurisense.github.io/README.md

 ## Notes for upgrading

 Built using the github pages gem.
-Currently there is a little hiccup with versioning, so be sure to check the version in the Gemfile.
+Check the version number if there are issues (may need to downgrade)

+Sometimes there can be problems with the bundled gems.
+A good thing to run is

+    bundle clean --force